vtexdocs/dev-portal-content/docs/guides/Integration Guides/tax-service-integration-guide/asynchronous-integration.md

 ### Implementing asynchronous integration

 To use asynchronous integration, Checkout can not be configured to handle the External Tax Services.
 This configuration should only be done for synchronous integration.
-To use asynchronous integration, make sure that the response from the [Checkout Configuration API](https://developers.vtex.com/reference/configuration) has the `taxConfiguration` object with the value ´null´.
+To use asynchronous integration, make sure that the response from the [Checkout Configuration API](https://developers.vtex.com/reference/configuration) has the `taxConfiguration` object with the value `null`.
 If not, use the Checkout Configuration UPDATE request to make it `null`.

 The asynchronous call to the tax engine does not require any configuration.
 It must be implemented by the store, as described in this [recipe](https://developers.vtex.com/vtex-developer-docs/docs/tax-services-recipe).
 It is usually triggered by an event or button in the checkout UI.